okta/okta-angular/test/selenium-test/README.md

-# Test project selenium-test-angular

-This project created to test okta-angular lib.
+# These scripts were created for testing okta-angular library by linking it from the sources to the angular application.

 It consists of:
 * Dockerfile